 A. Classes are primarily taught Monday-Thursday after 4:00 pm on WSU's Dayton campus.
 The classes are hybrid in nature.
-Summer classes usually meet during the daytime.
+Summer classes usually meet during the evening but are sometimes taught during the daytime.

 Q. What is the cost of the MASW program?